National Teen Driving Statistics

 According to the Insurance Institute for Highway Safety:

-- About 2 out of every 3 teenagers killed in crashes in 2011 were males.
+- About 2 out of every 3 teenagers killed in crashes in 2012 were males.
+Since 1975 teenage crash deaths have decreased more among males (72 percent) than among females (56 percent).

-- Eighty percent of teenage motor vehicle crash deaths in 2011 were passenger vehicle occupants.
-The others were pedestrians (10 percent), motorcyclists (5 percent), bicyclists (2 percent), riders of all-terrain vehicles (2 percent) and people in other kinds of vehicles (2 percent).
+- Seventy-nine percent of teenage motor vehicle crash deaths in 2012 were passenger vehicle occupants.
+The others were pedestrians (10 percent), motorcyclists (5 percent), bicyclists (3 percent), riders of all-terrain vehicles (1 percent) and people in other kinds of vehicles (2 percent).

-- Teenage motor vehicle crash deaths in 2011 occurred most frequently from 9 p.m. to midnight (16 percent) and midnight to 3 a.m.
-(16 percent).
+- Teenage motor vehicle crash deaths in 2012 occurred most frequently from 9:00 p.m. to midnight (17 percent).

-- In 2011, seatbelt use among fatally injured passenger vehicle drivers ages 16-19 (42 percent) was higher than among fatally injured drivers ages 20-29 (36 percent) but lower than among drivers 30 and older combined (49 percent).
-Among fatally injured 16-19 year-old occupants, belt use among passengers (32 percent) was considerably lower than among drivers (42 percent).
+- In 2012, belt use among fatally injured passenger vehicle drivers ages 16-19 (42 percent) was higher than among fatally injured drivers ages 20-29 (37 percent) but lower than among drivers 30 and older combined (49 percent).
+Among fatally injured 16-19 year-old occupants, belt use among passengers (30 percent) was considerably lower than among drivers (42 percent).
 Note that belt use among those fatally injured is not always accurately recorded, but it gives an indication of relative belt use rates in serious crashes by age group.

-- Among passenger vehicle drivers ages 16-19 involved in fatal crashes in 2011, 49 percent were involved in single-vehicle crashes.
+- Among passenger vehicle drivers ages 16-19 involved in fatal crashes in 2012, 48 percent were involved in single-vehicle crashes.
+This was higher than for drivers ages 25 and older (39 percent).

 - The AAA Foundation for Traffic Safety released a report in May 2012 that showed that the risk of 16- or 17-year old drivers being killed in a crash increases with each additional teenage passenger in the vehicle.
 The risk increases 44 percent with one passenger; it doubles with two passengers, and quadruples with three or more passengers.
 The study analyzed crash data and the number of miles driven by 16- and 17-year olds.